jeremy-w/current-shorthand/manual/preface.md

 <!-- BEGIN p xvii -->
 able to copy it out in longhand with perfect ease and accuracy.

-I therefore make my system picnic in the hope that it may be of the same use to others;
+I therefore make my system public in the hope that it may be of the same use to others;
 also that I may perhaps benefit by their criticisms.

+### In Memoriam
 But the satisfaction I feel in having at last accomplished what has often seemed a hopeless task is marred by the loss of my fellow-worker, James Lecky, whose untimely death in March, 1890,